Having Second Shooters on your Wedding Day

-Whilst I am at the front of the ceremony room with the priest/vicar – the second photographer can be the back – notice we are both photo shopped out!
+Whilst I am at the front of the ceremony room with the priest/vicar – the second photographer can be the back.

 These two images were taken at the same time!

-I always work with second shooters who have the same style, ethos and commitment to my couples as I do.
-So I know that you will love their work too.
-When I capture a wedding with a second shooter, they send me over all the images they took and I edit the images along with my own to ensure the overall feel is totally smooth and consistent.
+I always work with second shooters who have the same style, ethos and commitment to my couples as I do so I know that you will love their work too.
+When I capture a wedding with a second shooter, they send me over all the images they took and I edit the images alongside my own to ensure the overall feel is totally smooth and consistent.

 A wedding day is so full of wonderful little moments, a total tapestry of emotions, glances, movements and having a second shooter weaves in an added layer of gorgeous memories.
 Some moments only happen once, but in many dimensions and a second shooter helps to capture that.
 Although I’ve thrown some pretty amazing shapes and done my best superwomen impression on many occasions to get that image, a photographer can only be in one place at a time so I love working with a second shooter.
 It’s worth it, after all you’re only supposed to be doing this once!